Betsy1028/Responsive-Website/README.md

 Organize content for readability and accessibility

-Present academic and personal projects in a professional format
+Present academic projects in a professional format